 1. Conduct-related information may be shared with other educational institutions and other university personnel considered those who have a legitimate need to know this information, such as a coach in his or her role as an advisor to a student athlete, or the Director of Athletics;

 2. Conduct-related information pertaining to repeated or major violations of the drug and alcohol policy may be shared with parents or other legal guardians.
 This exception does not apply if the student is 21 years old or over, if the Safe Sammy Policy has been applied, or if the student can demonstrate that they are financially independent.

 3. Parental notification may occur if the student’s actions result in hospitalization.

-Students are encouraged to keep in mind that potential employers, in addition to graduate institutions, law enforcement, and the military, frequently request judicial information concerning candidates during the hiring or admissions process, and that the University complies with such requests whenever possible.
+Students are encouraged to keep in mind that potential employers, in addition to graduate institutions, law enforcement, and the military, frequently request conduct information concerning candidates during the hiring or admissions process, and that the University complies with such requests whenever possible.